by Diane Spicer

 But you won't know which camp you're in until you try one!

-Or you could go with this Skirt Sports Ultra skirt, with built in short shorts (5 inches) that kick in to cover you when you're bending over on the trail.
+That's one happy hiker wearing a good choice for a hiking skort: A Gym Girl Ultra Skirt with built in short shorts (5 inches) that kick in to cover you when you're bending over on the trail.

 You can't see 'em here, but they are there when you need them!